The 19th Problem

 Chopping at the gradient image with parallel lines

 Here we use the Maximum Principle.
 The Maximum Principle is a powerful property of elliptic equations.
 You've seen a special case already: Laplace's equation \( \nabla^2 u = 0 \).
 Its solutions (harmonic functions) obey the Mean Value Property and the Maximum Principle: the maximum and minimum occur on the boundary.
 Our linearized Equation (4)\( \sum_{i,j} \frac{\partial}{\partial x_i}\bigl(a_{ij}(x)\frac{\partial v}{\partial x_j}\bigr) = 0 \) is a generalization of Laplace's equation with variable coefficients \( a_{ij}(x) \).
-The principle still holds: the oscillation of \( v \) inside a ball is controlled by its oscillation on the boundary, much like how the temperature at the center of a room is bounded by the temperatures on the walls.
+The principle still holds: the oscillation of \( v \) inside a ball is controlled by its oscillation on the boundary like how the temperature at the center of a room is bounded by the temperatures on the walls.

+In simple terms, for elliptic equations, the values inside a domain are controlled by the values on the boundary.
 By this principle, if \( v \) oscillates inside \( B_r \), it must oscillate at least as much on the boundary circle \( \partial B_r \).
 This allows us to restrict our attention to the boundary.

 To see if this oscillation can persist as \( r \to 0 \), we quantify its "energy cost" using a geometric estimate:

-\[ (\text{osc}_{\partial B_r} v)^2 \le \frac{\pi}{\ln(1/2r)} \int_{B_{1/2}} |\nabla v|^2 \, dx. \tag{5} \]
+\[ (\operatorname{osc}_{\partial B_r} v)^2 \le \frac{\pi}{\ln(1/2r)} \int_{B_{1/2}} |\nabla v|^2 \, dx. \tag{5} \]

 Suppose, for contradiction, that the oscillation stays large.
 Specifically, assume that on all circles \( \partial B_r \), the oscillation is bounded below by a constant \( \delta > 0 \).